district10/blog/_pages/notes.md

       - a symmetric difference
       - the Laplace operator
       - the angle that subtends the arc of a circular curve in surveying
-      - the determinant of an inverse matrix[1]
+      - the determinant of an inverse matrix
       - the maximum degree of any vertex in a given graph
       - the difference or change in a given variable, e.g. ∆v means a difference or change in velocity